seongck/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+A fully responsive website uses responsive units along with media queries to accomodate thousands of devices and screensizes.
+An adaptive website has hard-coded website widths for each media query.

 2. Describe what it means to be mobile first vs desktop first.

+Building mobile first means we write the main CSS for mobile screensizes and add media queries for tablet and desktop sizes.
+Building desktop first means we write the main CSS for desktop screensizes and add media queries for tablet and mobile screens.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?
+Most browsers' default font-size is 16px.
+16px * 62.5% = 10px.
+So in most
+cases, 1rem will equal 10px, which is a easy number to work with.

 4. How would you describe preprocessing to someone new to CSS?

+I would describe preprocessing as a combination of syntax, compiler and output.
+We write code using the syntax of the preprocessor (eg. LESS).
+The compiler takes the code and outputs functional vanilla CSS.
+We uses preprocessors because they give us useful features such as variables, mixins, nesting, etc.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+My favorite concept in preprocessing is nesting - it makes writing and organizing the CSS much easier.

+The concept that gives me the most trouble is the functions.
+I'll have to get familiar with them and use them more often.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.